superdev807/emprove-common/README.md

 npm install ssh+git@github.com:EmproveIt/emprove-common.git
 ```

-Alternatively, you can add the following to your `package.json` dependencies:
+Alternatively, you can add the following to your `package.json` dependencies and run `npm install`:

 ```json
   "dependencies": {